townivan/willow-base/README.md

     ux

-Then connect it to your own repo:
+Then connect it to your own repo: (To avoid errors, do not initialize the new repository with README, license, or gitignore files.)

     git init